 22. And the angel who conducted me said: "Understand, Isaiah": and I saw when He sent out the Twelve Apostles and ascended.]]]

-I don't think it was necessary to go further: the main obstacle was to proceed through the layers of heaven without being intercepted, which the Beloved is described to have done successfully.
-After that, the angel of death would be easily vanquished and somehow the ascent of the beloved (with his liberated souls) would be as easy as the descent.
+I don't think it was necessary: the main obstacle was to proceed through the layers of heaven without being intercepted, which the Beloved is described to have done successfully.
+And vanquishing the angel of death in Sheol is implied by the Beloved's returning to heaven in full glory.

-So when the original vision of Isaiah would have been written?
+4. When was the original 'Vision of Isaiah' written?
 Logically, right after many Jews died, that is in the first Jewish war.

 23. And I saw Him, and He was in the firmament, but He had not changed Himself into their form, and all the angels of the firmament [[[and the Satans]]] saw Him and they worshipped.